gu1334/banco-de-dados/README.md

 # Projeto lógico do Zé delivery

-Nesta parte do projeto fiz a parte logica mais simples do Zé delivery como esta abaixo para compreender de uma maneira mais facil
+Nesta parte do projeto fiz a parte logica do Zé delivery como esta abaixo.

 ##